Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Discussion

-The Pantheon data can constrain cosmological and model parameters to the statistically about 10 \%.
-Thus, we adopt this data and use a maximum likelihood analysis to constrain dark energy models based on the meVSL model.
-From this, we obtain several viable $\omega$CDM and CPL dark energy models and get constrain on the value of $b$ which determines the cosmological evolutions of physical constants.
-We obtain constraints $-64.0 \leq \dot{\tc}_0/\tc_0 \, (10^{-13} \,\text{yr}^{-1}) \leq -0.39$ and $-25.6 \leq \dot{\tG}_0/\tG_0 \, (10^{-12} \, \text{yr}^{-1}) \leq -0.36$ for most viable models.
-Thus, we conclude that current Pantheon data show that both the speed of light and the gravitational constant are larger in the past and monotonically increase as a function of the redshift, $z$.
+The Pantheon$+$ data provides constraints on cosmological and model parameters with a statistical precision of about 10\%.
+Leveraging this dataset, we perform a maximum likelihood analysis to constrain dark energy models within the framework of the modified varying speed of light (meVSL) model.
+This analysis allows us to identify several viable $\omega$CDM and CPL dark energy models and derive constraints on the parameter $b$, which governs the evolution of physical constants in the Universe.

-We may further constrain cosmological and model parameters if we add other cosmological observations, like CMB, BAO, and etc. However, we need to reanalyze those data based on the theoretical values of the meVSL model.
-This is out of the scope of this manuscript and we postpone this for future work.